psychemedia/island-storynotes/carus-wilson/13-the-new-church.md

 Seating galleries surrounded the site where the foundation stone would be laid, the invited dignitaries arranged around it.
 Military bands continued to provide music as and when appropriate.

 A rather elaborate ritual was then played out.
 Firstly, the stone was raised, Prince Albert was shown a copy of the plans, and "a bottle, containing the coins of the realm and parchment roll, were deposited in a cavity beneath the stone [and the] The foundation stone was then partly lowered".
-An inscribed and elaborately decorated silver trowel was presented to Prince Albert, who used it to spread cement on the lower stone before "the upper stone was let down slowly, with solemn music", and his Royal Highness made a dedication, before givin the stone three strokes with a mallet.
+An inscribed and elaborately decorated silver trowel was presented to Prince Albert, who used it to spread cement on the lower stone before "the upper stone was let down slowly, with solemn music", and his Royal Highness made a dedication, before giving the stone three strokes with a mallet.

 The Freemasons then performed their ritual.
 The senior masons proved the stone to be properly laid using plumbrule, level and square, and the Provincial Grand Master gave three knocks using a maul presented to him by the Architect, "at the same time invoking the blessing of the Grand Architect of the Universe", whereup the brethren responded.— *So mote it be.*.
 The Provincial Grand Master gave the plan tools to the builder, before scattering corn and pouring wine and oil upon the stone.
 The Provincial Grand Chaplain closed that part of the ceremony with an appropriate prayer, in response to which the brethren again chanted *So mote it be*.